amit-barman/stringdetector/README.md

 # what is stringdetecor ?

-string detector is a simple script written in python for check if entered string present on a text file or not
+string detector is a simple script written in python.
+This script helps us to check whether the given string is in the text file.

 # requirement